Sonic Generations: Release

 Sonic Generations was first revealed in August 2009, when Sega accidentally leaked a press release including information about the game, then under the working title Sonic Anniversary.
 The company officially revealed the game on April 7, 2011, when they posted a teaser trailer on their Facebook page.
 The trailer depicted the two variants of Sonic running through Green Hill.
-It was initially announced for the Xbox 360 and PlayStation 3; the 3DS and Windows versions were leaked in a Sega Sammy Holdings financial earnings report.
+It was initially announced for the PlayStation 3 and Xbox 360; the 3DS and Windows versions were leaked in a Sega Sammy Holdings financial earnings report.
 The 3DS version was confirmed in an interview with Iizuka that was published in Nintendo Power.
 A demo version featuring Classic Sonic's version of Green Hill was released on June 23, 2011, the twentieth anniversary of the original Sonic game's release.
 A second demo, featuring Modern Sonic's Green Hill, was released on October 19, 2011.
 Demo versions of the game were also playable at E3 2011 and the New York Comic Con.

 The console versions of Sonic Generations were first released in North America on November 1, 2011, followed by a European release on November 4 and in Japan on December 1.
 The Windows version was released on November 3.
-The 3DS version was released on in North America on November 22, 2011, and in Europe on November 25.
+The 3DS version was released on in North America on November 22, 2011, and in Europe on November 25, while it was released in Japan alongside the console version.
 The console and 3DS versions were made available for digital download in 2012.
 An official strategy guide for the game was published by BradyGames.
 In addition to the standard retail release, a collector's edition for the console version was released in Europe and Australia.
 It features the game and manual in limited lenticular box art in a steelbook case, a special booklet containing various Sonic artwork, a documentary disc about the history of Sonic, Sonic Generations: 20 Years of Sonic Music, a limited and individually numbered gold ring, and a figurine of both Classic and Modern Sonic striking a pose on a ring.

+Sonic Generations was delisted from Steam and the Xbox Store as a standalone game on September 9, 2024, in anticipation of the then-upcoming release of Sonic X Shadow Generations.
+However, the game currently remains available digitally via bundles that contain multiple Sonic games, likely due to the game’s active modding community on Steam and for preservation purposes.
+Said mods were also unaffected.